Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

 # 1.3 Airlift Concepts
 <!--
 airlift world, js functional programming, rhino, rest, handlers, methods, serverside, spirit

+A resource handle is an identifier for a resource that is currently being accessed.
+Resource handles can be opaque, in which case they are often integer numbers, or they can be pointers that allow access to further information.
+Common resource handles are file descriptors and sockets.

+The concept of a web resource is primitive in the Web architecture, and is used in the definition of its fundamental elements.
+The term was first introduced to refer to targets of uniform resource locators (URLs), but its definition has been further extended to include the referent of any uniform resource identifier (RFC 3986), or internationalized resource identifier (RFC 3987).
+In the Semantic Web, abstract resources and their semantic properties are described using the family of languages based on Resource Description Framework (RDF).

 Airlift is Lucid Technics’ open source rapid web development framework designed to work with cloud infrastructures.
 We use Airlift to rapidly build secure and scalable cloud applications.
 Much of the software created using Airlift is generated from Dictation, Lucid Technics’ open source human readable business requirements language.